-The organization; on-prem servers at main site (hq), running the Accsyn daemon app.
+The workspace(organization); on-prem servers at main site (hq), running the accsyn daemon app in server mode.

-A user; Identified by the Email, running the Accsyn desktop app or daemon app.
+A user; Identified by the Email, running the accsyn desktop app or daemon app in user server mode.

-A site; Identified by a unique name, running the Accsyn daemon app.
+A site; Identified by a unique name, running the accsyn daemon app in server mode.

 Web browser; For downloads and uploads using web browser.

-For the organization party, source or destination files can reside on multiple (root) shares within the same job:
+For the workspace party, source or destination files can reside on multiple (root) shares within the same job: